 Today, mobile-friendliness is no longer optional, it is absolutely crucial.
 According to reports, mobile searches account for more than half of all the online searches in almost all industries that were included in the analysis, in some categories, such as food and beverage, reaching an astounding 72 percent.
 It is clear, thus, that your optimization efforts need to encompass mobile as well.
 The most important step in making sure your website does not become a mess as soon as it’s accessed from a mobile device is creating responsive images.
 You might already be doing this as it’s included by default in newer versions of WordPress.

 Most brands today maintain active social media pages besides regularly updating their website.
 If that is the case for your business, too, then you should give some thought to image optimization in the context of social media platforms as well.
 The issue with this is that each platform has its own rules and you likely won’t be able to post the same image in the same resolution to each site without making some kind of compromise.
 A picture that is too small may get stretched, while a picture that is too large may get compressed, and not in a flattering way.
 To avoid awkward crops or poor quality, check the recommended size and adjust your picture before posting it.

 For a successful SEO campaign, it is important to optimize media such as photo and video content besides focusing on your textual content.
 Image optimization is one of the most important steps in boosting the loading speed of your website, so don’t neglect this aspect of web design.

-Nick is a blogger and a marketing expert currently engaged on projects for Hopping Mad.
+Nick is a blogger and a marketing expert currently engaged on projects for Platform 24.
 He is an aspiring street artist and does Audio/Video editing as a hobby.